claottoni/PhD-school-BEE/source/1_ListTools.rst

 ********************
 Datasets to download
 ********************
-In the links below download the material needed for this course
+In the links below download the material needed for this course:

   * `Linux cheatsheet`_ - summary of the most used commands in Linux.
   * `Fastq files 1`_ - paired-end sequencing dataset of dental calculus from chimpanzees.